New Victoria Hospital welcomes insured patients

 One of the benefits of PMI has always been that you can be treated at the time of your choice and by the Consultant of your choice.
 We strongly encourage all Consultants who use New Victoria Hospital to charge for their services in accordance with the guidelines published by the various medical insurers.
 Over 95% of them do so.
 In nearly all cases therefore you can be assured that, when you see a Consultant at New Victoria Hospital, their fees will be met in full by your insurer.
 You can check with your insurer by telephone or online whether your preferred Consultant is “fee assured” and your treatment will be covered in full; and, if they are, we would encourage you to ask that you can be treated by them.

 Billing and payment

 At the end of your course of treatment, or at regular intervals if your treatment is over a long period, New Victoria Hospital will raise an invoice for the services that it has provided you.
 These will include diagnostic services such as radiological examinations, blood tests and other pathology services, physiotherapy treatments and, if you are admitted to the hospital as an Inpatient or a Daycase, charges for your accommodation, drugs and dressings, and the use of the operating theatre.

 If your treatment is covered under your PMI, we will send our bill directly to your insurer for settlement.
-We will invoice you directly only for those services which are not covered by your policy: these will include hotel charges such as meals for visitors and specialist equipment for example, crutches and braces to aid your subsequent recovery.
+We will charge you directly only for those services which are not covered by your policy: these will include hotel charges such as meals for visitors and specialist equipment for example, crutches and braces to aid your subsequent recovery.
 If your Consultant prescribes any medications for use after your discharge, these will be payable to the Hospital at the time of your discharge.